andymeneely/squib/docs/dsl/background.rst

 Options
 ^^^^^^^
-All options support arrays and singleton expansion.
-See :doc:`/arrays`

-range
-  default: ``:all``

-  the range of cards over which this will be rendered.
-See :ref:`using_ranges`
+.. include:: /args/expansion.rst

+.. include:: /args/range.rst

 color
   default: ``:black``

-  the color to fill the background with.
+  the color or gradient to fill the background with.
 See :doc:`/colors`.

 Examples